MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/step-by-step-guides/how-to-configure-quarantine-permissions-with-quarantine-policies.md

 ---
 title: How to configure quarantine permissions and policies
-description: The steps to configure quarantine policies and permissions across different groups, including AdminOnlyPolicy, limited access, and full access. search.product: search.appverid: ms.prod: m365-security
+description: The steps to configure quarantine policies and permissions across different groups, including AdminOnlyPolicy, limited access, full access, and providing security admins and users with a simple way to manage false positive folders. search.product: search.appverid: ms.prod: m365-security